reactiveui/website/input/docs/getting-started/index.md

 **Our ViewModel is now complete**

-Now we need to create a View for our view model, the following is an example
+Now we need to create a View for our ViewModel, the following is an example:

 ```xml
 <Window x:Class="FlickrBrowser.MainWindow"